7 Tips on How to Build a Successful Studio Career 2023

 Build a solid foundation

 If you live in a major city, you’re already one step closer to working in a studio than anyone who isn't.
-Regardless if you do or don't, you need to find a way to work your skills and personality in your favor at the right time.
+Regardless of if you do or don't, you need to find a way to work your skills and personality in your favor at the right time.

 Start following your favorite bands and artists, familiarize yourself with their work, and attend their gigs.
 Try to create an opportunity to show an interest in working with them or even just contact them to ask them relevant questions.
-You can also look for organizations to aid music groups and concerts.
-You can join them as an intern or even a volunteer.
-Build your profile through hard and smart work and make yourself someone that the organization members depend on.
-Work long hours without a word of complaint and show them how passionate you are about music and that you deserve to be a part of it.
-This way, you can create yourself a platform to get into the music industry faster.
+You can also look for organizations to aid music groups and concerts — you can join them as an intern or even a volunteer.

-Social media is a big part of the new generation celebrity culture today.
-Having a strong presence on social media may open up amazing paths to set your career.
+Social media is a big part of the new generation of celebrity culture today — having a strong presence on social media may open up amazing paths for your career.
 If you believe you’ve got what it takes to be a well-known vlogger or social media personality, give it a go.
-Whatever you do on a daily basis, make yourself some time to get involved in music and music production to enhance your knowledge and learn something new.
-The technology develops and improves every passing day and it’s vital to keep yourself updated.

 Be realistic and start making tea

-You need to learn how to make tea and be pretty dang good at it!
-Yep, I meant what I just said.
-If you expect high respect and high pay as a start, you are wasting your time thinking about joining the music studios.
-As a beginner, you may have to work extra-long hours, completely free of charge, and it has to be without a word of complaint.
-And if you are fortunate and they love your tea, you'd be spending most of those hours making tea for the team and guests.
+As a beginner, you may have to work extra-long hours.
+And, if you are fortunate and they love your tea, you'd be spending most of those hours making tea for the team and guests.
 But unlike any other tea you’d make in your life, this tea can take you to greater places career-wise.

 Be humble and open to opportunities